State of Washington Classified Job Specification

 AND

-Experience involving public contact will substitute, year for year, for education.
+Additional experience involving public contact or assisting with customer inquiries, problems, or complaints in a high production office environment will substitute, year for year, for education.

 Equivalent education/experience.